 All date and time formats follow ISO formats, and should be sent in UTC.

 Every string passed to and from the API should be UTF-8 encoded.
 To avoid any errors or errant characters, please ensure your programs and libraries support UTF-8 and be sure any Unicode strings you take as input from a user are converted before sending the data to ProntoForms.

 Please refer to the specific API articles for usage samples.
 Many of the REST API functions can be executed by simplying loading a URL over HTTPS.
 Where XML or JSON messages are required for an API function, sample messages have been provided.
 Additionally, samples of the XML or JSON response body messages from the server can be found in each section.
 In most cases, REST API samples using the CURL command line utility are provided (see below for more information on CURL).

 There are a number of excellent tutorials and code sample libraries for using REST APIs freely available on the web.
 The ProntoForms API is a typical implementation of REST, so much of this content is directly relevant.
 One of the best free resources, which includes code samples in 7 programming languages, is the following:

 Learn REST: A Tutorial

 When getting started with the ProntoForms REST API, we recommend using a simple command-line tool like CURL to debug and test your work.
-In the REST API documentation We have provided examples of curl commands that you can customize and try out for yourself.
+In the REST API documentation.
+We have provided examples of curl commands below that you can customize and try out for yourself.

 Please note that CURL and its pre-requisites are 3rd party software.
 It is freely available for a very wide range of operating system platforms.
 Please visit the CURL website to download a version for your system.
 Unfortunately, the ProntoForms support team cannot provide assistance with any problems you may have with the installation or operation of CURL on your computer.
 Before attempting to install CURL, as with any other software, it is recommended that you check the download with an up-to-date virus scanner and ensure that you have a recent backup of your system.
 Please also note the important points below.